-Food and beverage: Dunkin’ Donuts, Starbucks.
+Food and beverages:The restaurants that are located in this airport include Dunkin’ Donuts, Starbucks.

 Currency Exchange:Afex Currency Exchange has outlets in the International Terminal, after security, as well as in the International Arrivals Area.

-Lost Luggage:Lost hold luggage should be handled by your individual airline’s help desk.
+Lost luggage:Lost hold luggage should be handled by your individual airline’s help desk.
 Report items lost or found in the airport itself to the SCL Help Desk, or call +56 2 690 1707.

-Airport Hotels:Holiday Inn Express is located directly opposite the front entrance to the Santiago International Airport.
+Airport hotels:Holiday Inn Express is located directly opposite the front entrance to the Santiago International Airport.